cwkatzmann/rss-aggregator/README.md

 In this app's case, the only real destination is Discourse, and Discourse already handles deduplication of content sent to it.
 Thus, a deduplication mechanism is not yet required, but will be if a new destination is added.

+### Deployment
+Included is a systemd .service file and an example config file.
+You will need to modify these files for your specifc needs.
+Simply fill out a config.yaml file for your Discourse subscripton and the RSS feeds you want to watch, and alter the User and ExecStart fields to work with your environment.